What Is MIAD?

 The MIAD Approach in Action

-Both GDAs in Afghanistan (2013–2018) and Tajikistan (2014–2019) work with local communities to connect social development programs to economic initiatives.
-By linking these, we’re building better, more prosperous futures together.
+Both GDAs in Afghanistan (2013–2018) and Tajikistan (2014–2019) worked with local communities to connect social development programs to economic initiatives.
+See below for examples of these past projects.

 Launched in 2013, the Multi-Input Area Development Global Development Alliance (MIAD–GDA) is a partnership between the Aga Khan Development Network and USAID to improve the quality of life in Afghanistan’s Badakhshan province by strengthening health, education, livelihoods, and governance.
 The project links the public and private sector to promote long-term social and economic development.